prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

 1  22  23  24  25  26
 2  31  32  33  34  35
 ```
-In here we haven't provided Numpy arrays, instead the input data for the DataFrame is _list of lists_.
+In here we haven't provided numpy arrays, instead the input data for the DataFrame is _list of lists_.

-<big>What will happen internally?</big> Internally, pandas will convert the list of lists to Numpy array.
+<big>What will happen internally?</big> Internally, pandas will convert the list of lists to numpy array.

 _Example:_
 ```python